JazzXHiro/Obsidian/1 - Rough Notes/OOAD Temp.md

 These artifacts collectively provide a complete picture of the system, from the initial business need to the final tested product, ensuring that the development process is well-documented, organized, and traceable.19

+## Encapsulation

+**Encapsulation** is the process of binding both attributes and methods together within a class1.

+Through encapsulation, the internal details of a class can be hidden from the outside2.
+It permits the elements of a class to be accessed from the outside only through the interface provided by the class3.

+This leads to the concept of **Data Hiding**, where a class is designed so that its data (attributes) can only be accessed by its own methods and is insulated from direct outside access4.
+This process of insulating an object's data is also called information hiding5.

+For example, for a `Circle` class, its private data (like coordinates and radius) cannot be accessed directly by any method that is not part of the `Circle` class itself6.
+Instead, the data must be accessed through public methods provided by the class, such as `setValues()` and `getValues()`7.

 ---
 # Reference